sleepypenguin763/Development/README.md

 - Geographic Altitude: (current altitude of the plane in meters)
 - Longitude / Latitude: (current longitude and latitude of the plane)

+Now, the "Route" and "Total Route Distance" component will not appear if the Airline/Route information is not available for the given callsign.

 ### How Data is Passed Down Through Components